Hafiz-sustswe/shanto-swe029.github.io/programmingnotes/ASCII-value/basic-concepts.md

 	The second character is b.

-As we are saying that `character variables store ASCII values`, can we print the value using these character variables?
+As we are saying that `character variables store ASCII values`, can we print that value using these character variables?
 Yes, we can.
 See the following code :-

 ```c
 	int main()